derpen/LeSite/content/posts/creating-server-1.md

 ```
 $ ssh -i %HOMEPATH%/.ssh/keyname derpen@192.168.100.7
 ```
-**Note: From this point on, I will keep using "~", Windows user needs to make sure they subtitute tilde to %HOMEPATH%**
+**Note: From this point onwards, I will keep using "~", Windows user needs to make sure they subtitute tilde to %HOMEPATH%**

 Second, since we disabled root login, make sure you are not trying to connect as root.
 ```